-Personally I believe a remake is a timescale issue more often than not.
-The problem we have as an audience; is that sometimes the film we reminisce about is already a remake - shock horror!
-Sorry to burst your bubble but if you delve back in history, you may just find it was a foreign film, or been made years previous?
-The Magnificent Seven (1960) was a remake of ‘Shichinin no Samurai’ (Seven Samurai 1954) and Battle Beyond the Stars (1980) was based on the previous two but set in space.
-We see them as different entities because they have different names.
+I believe a remake is a timescale issue more often than not.
+The problem we have as an audience or misunderstanding; is that sometimes the film we reminisce about is already a remake, shock horror!
+Sorry to burst your bubble film fans but if you delve back in history, you may just find it was a foreign film or been made years previous.
+The Magnificent Seven (1960) was a remake of Shichinin no Samurai (Seven Samurai 1954) and Battle Beyond the Stars (1980), was based on the previous two but set in space.
+We view them as different entities because they have different names.

 My final point is that you also have to factor in how future generations will take to a film and to make sure enough of a gap is left between them.
 Spiderman is a case in point.
-The timescales between reboots are too short and the way it is treated is far too similar.
+The timescales between reboots are getting too short and the way it is treated is far too similar.
 Batman however did the reverse.
-A film of recent that I quite liked which used a different name yet paid homage to the original was Steven Spielberg’s Disturbia, against Alfred Hitchcock’s Rear Window.
+A film that I liked which used a different name yet paid homage to the original was Steven Spielberg’s Disturbia, against Alfred Hitchcock’s Rear Window.
 Finally if Mark Wahlberg's Italian Job had been named differently, instead using the line with a nod to the Italian Job as they did, I think the film would have been received completely differently.
 I think some truly iconic films should just be left alone.